kskarthik/gstfeed/README.md

 # gstfeed

 A simple tool which converts News and updates from the Indian [GST portal](https://gst.gov.in) as RSS (atom) feeds which can then be used in various integrations (like feed readers, bots)

 # Installation

 ## Build Requirements

 - [Deno](https://deno.com)

 ## Usage

 To run the script:

 ```
-deno run main.ts
+deno task run
 ```

 This will generate the `feed.xml` in the same directory which can be copied to any location of choice.

-The script optionally accepts custom path to the feed output as first argument
+The script optionally accepts custom path to the feed file as first argument

 ```
-deno run main.ts /path/to/feed.xml
+deno task run /path/to/feed.xml
 ```

 To compile as binary: